This information was last reviewed on 1st September 2021.

 The Nomination Committee is chaired by Sir Robin Miller and has been established to identify and nominate, for the approval of the Board, candidates to fill Board vacancies as and when they arise.
 The Nomination Committee will meet as required.
 Nicholas Lee also serves on the Nomination Committee.

-The Remuneration Committee is chaired by Sir Robin Miller and meets at least twice per year.
+The Remuneration Committee is chaired by Sir Robin Miller and meets at least once per year.
 Nicholas Lee also serves on the Remuneration Committee.
 The Remuneration Committee’s responsibilities include reviewing the performance of the Executive Directors, setting their remuneration levels, determining the payment of bonuses and considering the grant of options under the share options schemes.
 Martin Higginson and David Marks will also attend the Remuneration Committee but shall not be involved in decisions regarding their own remuneration and, other than providing input to the Non-Executives, shall not have a vote on the Remuneration Committee.

 Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The Company communicates with shareholders and other stakeholders through its Annual and Interim Reports, regulatory and non-regulatory announcements, its investor relations website, social media posts, its designated email address, its AGM and face-to-face meetings.